glopzel/poke-a-piew/README.md

 ## How It's Made

 This was made with HTML, CSS and JS.
-The text effect was used with an animation that takes the container of the text starting from 0% and increases the width till it gets to 100%.
-Since all variations of pokemon might result in a different container size for the text, the number of steps was set fixed to 22.
-The data from the API was obtained using fetch, passing the url with the name of the pokemon after the endpoint `/pokemon/{pokeName}` .
+The text effect was used with an animation that takes the container of the text starting from 0% width and increases it until it gets to 100%.
+The steps are set in a CSS variable so it changes according to the length of the text.
+The data from the API was requested using fetch method, passing the url with the name of the pokemon after the endpoint `/pokemon/{pokeName}` .
 - pokemon endpoint: `https://pokeapi.co/api/v2/pokemon/{id or name}/`
 - documentation: https://pokeapi.co/docs/v2